Copyright and AI

 • Use library resources only for their intended purpose, your own study and research within the University’s terms of use.

-• Summarise ideas in your own words before entering them into an AI tool (never copy large sections).
+• Summarise ideas in your own words before entering them into an AI tool.
+This may include describing what you don't understand rather than copying in the passage in question.

 • When creating original work with AI, check for potential copyright issues, especially if you plan to share or publish it.

-• Note AI-generated content appropriately where required (see Academic Integrity guidance).
+• Note AI-generated content appropriately where required by your course.

 Help

 The Copyright team provide advice, training and specific guidance on copyright law to support you in your work and study.
-If you have any questions about copyright, email:
+If you have any questions about copyright, email the Copyright Team.
+Click below to launch Outlook with an email addressed to them:

 Last updated